garrett-laroy-johnson/poetic-machines-teaching-materials/src/uic/art520/schedule.md

 Steve Goodman.
 [Sonic Warfare](https://archive.org/details/3goodmannstevesonicwarfare).

 Muindi Fanuel Muindi. ["The War on Terra"](https://www.academia.edu/85944163/The_War_on_Terra_and_the_New_Underground_Railroad).
 The War on Terra and the New Underground Railroad.

+Guest: Muindi Fanuel Muindi (Center for Concrete and Abstract Machines, Fyrythr Institute for Unsettling Technologies)

 ## 04/11/25 Week 12